 “The hierarchy or work structure do not encourage conversations,” Pavlish added.
-She is developing models and tools to allow such discussions to take place where everyone can feel comfortable speaking up.
+She is developing models and tools to allow such discussions to take place so that everyone can feel comfortable speaking up.

 “We are looking for ways that it becomes a community obligation to the patient, with collaboration in answering questions and talking about issues,” Pavlish said.
 “The work of ethics is dialogue.”

 Patient safety and staffing issues also fall into the work environment category.
-Pavlish found nurses reporting they do not have the time to do what they intended for patients--helping them recover or adapt, or addressing patients’ emotional needs.
+Pavlish found nurses reporting they do not have the time to do what they intended for patients—helping them recover or adapt, or address patients’ emotional needs.

-“They felt compromised and that some their moral obligations were not recognized by the system,” Pavlish said.
+“They felt compromised and that some of their moral obligations were not being recognized by the system,” Pavlish said.

 “They just don’t have the time,” Ulrich added.
-“How you prioritize the needs can be very stressful.”
+“How you prioritize those needs can be very stressful.”

-Therefore, she said, nurses often come away from a situation feeling they did not do good for those patients who did not receive optimal care.
+As a result, nurses often come away from these situations feeling they failed hose patients who did not receive optimal care.

 “You cannot change the tragedy,” Walton said.
 “I try to get them to refocus: ‘Did you fulfill your obligation?
 Did the patient or family feel cared for?
 Did you learn something?’”

-Walton recommended nurses reflect on how they manage competing obligations and suggested nurses call on their team members, for example to help them balance between tasks and talking with a patient who is upset.
-Priorities also are reset as new patients arrive and colleagues need something.
-As nurses develop and gain experience, they become better at that.
+Walton recommended nurses reflect on how they manage competing obligations and suggested nurses call on their team members, for example, to help them balance tasks and talking with patients who are upset.
+Priorities may change as new patients arrive or coworkers require assistance.
+As nurses develop and gain experience, they become better at managing these responsibilities.

-Turner added that nurses “can be advocates for staffing that is appropriate for the patient population and know how to resolve issues when there is inadequate staffing.”
+Turner added that nurses “can be advocates for staffing in a way that is appropriate for the patient population and resolve issues when there is inadequate staffing.”

-“Social media and that use of technology is a far more difficult problem for nurses, as to what they post and what relationships they can have with patients,” Turner said.
+“Social media and the use of technology is a far more difficult problem for nurses, including what they post and the types of relationships they can have with patients,” Turner said.

 Genomics and genetics

-“The [genetic testing] technology should be available to all and not randomly, but the workforce is not up to speed on those topics,” Turner said.
+“The [genetic testing] technology should be available to everyone and not performed at random, but the workforce is not up to speed on those topics,” Turner said.
 “Many nurses and physicians graduated before these things were common.”

-Yet, patients may present having learned their genetic profile through an online service, putting the clinician in an awkward position.
+Yet, patients may have learned about their genetic profile through an online service, putting the clinician in an awkward position.

 Other Nursing Ethics Concerns

-Access to care and affordable and equitable care present ethical dilemmas for nurses as they try to make that happen in their communities.
+Access to affordable and equitable care presents ethical dilemmas for nurses as they work to make it a reality in their communities.